Who We Are

 Mouhanad Sharabati is a Syrian lawyer specialising in international law with an LLM in International Human Rights Law from Lund University and the Raoul Wallenberg Institute for Human Rights and Humanitarian Law.
 He also holds a Bachelor of Law from Damascus University.
 He practised law in Syria and Lebanon and was a member of the Syrian Bar Association, Damascus branch.

-He is currently a Legal Officer with the International Law Support Unit at the Syrian Legal Development Programme (SLDP).
+He is currently a Senior Legal Officer with the International Law Support Unit at the Syrian Legal Development Programme (SLDP).
 He is responsible for building and implementing SLDP’s strategies for fighting impunity and engaging with UN Human Rights Mechanisms.
 Moreover, he provides legal support and capacity-building to Syrian NGOs on issues related to international law.

 Before joining SLDP, Mouhanad worked as a Researcher at the Business & Human Rights Resource Centre in London.
 His work involved researching human rights issues in Jordan, Lebanon, and the six Gulf Cooperation Countries, particularly issues related to business and human rights and corporate accountability.